DigitalOptimizationGroup/cloudflare-edge-proxy/README.md

 #### Gatekeeping

-To enable gatekeeping, you must pass a `JWT_SECRET_KEY` with the config.
+To enable gatekeeping, you must pass a `JWT_SECRET_KEY` with the configuration.

 ```js
 import cloudflareEdgeProxy from "cloudflare-edge-proxy";